How do you get new consulting clients?

 Next was networking and events at 18%.
 In third was making phone calls at 7%.

-What area of your marketing are you planning to improve/work on most in 2019?
+What area of your marketing are you planning to improve/work on most?

-Consultants are interested in improving many areas of their marketing in 2019.
+Consultants are interested in improving many areas of their marketing.

 The most popular answers were Networking & Events and LinkedIn Outreach at 13% each.
 Speaking, blogging, writing, and email marketing are also drawing a lot of interest.